 Even before the pandemic delivered its blow to the collective psyche of America's youth (ages 3 to 17), the baseline of mental, emotional, developmental, or behavioral (MEDB) problems was at troubling levels.
-This is evidenced by over one-fifth of youth nationally (22.6%) and more than one-quarter in Kentucky (25.8%) showing at least one MEBD problem.
+This is evidenced by over onefifth of youth nationally (22.6%) and more than one-quarter of Kentucky youth (25.8%) showing at least one MEBD problem in 2019-2020.
+Unsurprisingly, the mental health of many young people worsened during the pandemic (2020-2021), as shown in the figure below.
+Kentucky's percentage, for example, increased from 25.8 percent at the beginning of the pandemic to 28.8 percent at the pandemic's height in 2020-2021.
 This measure, which is based on ten conditions, reflects the percentage of youth having at least one of the following: Tourette Syndrome; anxiety problems; depression; behavioral and conduct problem; developmental delay; intellectual disability; speech or other language disorder; learning disability; Autism or Autism Spectrum Disorder (ASD); and Attention Deficit Disorder or Attention-Deficit/Hyperactivity Disorder (ADD or ADHD).
-New Hampshire has the highest percentage of youth with at least one MEDB problem (31.3%), and Hawaii the lowest (15%).
+New Hampshire has the highest percentage of youth with at least one MEDB problem (31.3%), and Hawaii the lowest (15.2%).